ARMmbed/mbed-os-experimental-ble-services/doc/DEVELOPMENT.md

 start.
 When it is ready, the database icon at the bottom of the IDE should disappear.
 - Speed: I/O can be slow when docker is run on Window or MacOS systems.
 You can clone this repository in a docker volume using the command [`Clone Repository in Container Volume`](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume) .

-## Bare Requirements

-It is possible to develop services in your native environment and IDE of your choice (including VSCode!).

-The following softwares are required to build and run the unit tests from this
-repository:
-- CMake
-- Git
-- A host toolchain
-- Ninja

-From an environment standpoint, an `mbed-os` folder should be present in the `tests` folder.
-It can be a symbolic link to a local Mbed OS version or a plain clone.
-Running the command `bootstrap.sh` will ensure Mbed OS is available in the environemnt.